JorPoon/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 2. What is the space complexity of your ring buffer's `append` function?

+0(1) because there is a fixed amount of capacity

 3. What is the runtime complexity of your ring buffer's `get` method?

 4. What is the space complexity of your ring buffer's `get` method?